keheintz/PyReduc/README.md

 3) transform.py: 2d checychef polynomium to the pixel to wavelength relation.
 Makes rectified 2d-spectrum as output.

-4) extract_trans.py: extraction of the wavelength calibrated 1d spectrum wit hthe transformed 2d spectrum as input.
+4) extract_1d.py: extraction of the wavelength calibrated 1d spectrum.
 This produces as output the 1d science file and a 1-sigma noise spectrum.
+There is both an optimally extracted version and a sum over an aperture.

 5) standard.py and sensfunction.py: generation of the sensitivity function for flux calibration.